Artece/jimbogame/README.md

 ![3](https://user-images.githubusercontent.com/25913592/118379751-bd62e000-b5d4-11eb-9b2a-f6b7abe4da0c.PNG)
 *\*I figure it's better to have more pictures in the readme, as some people, like our very own Jimbonius, are very visual learners*

 vbp: As in "Video Player Panel", this is the panel that the video player is rendered to, it effectively acts as the main "game" screen too for this reason.
 It has a button to go back to the scenario selcet screen (ssp) whence we entered, and also the four "Game Choice" buttons which will in the end be used by the player to make decisions to progress the game via branching and modifying the score, which will in effect just alter the video clip and button text practically speaking.
+Just as an aside on buttons, clicking any button will activate the "OnClick" method for that button, which is a feature of Unity's button component that allows you to assign public methods from any other object(s) in the scene that will be called when the button is clicked.
+The button objects also each have their own child with a Text component, labelling the buttons; these are in child objects because Unity only permits one "graphic" component per object.

 ![4](https://user-images.githubusercontent.com/25913592/118380592-dd959d80-b5da-11eb-88cb-20925a96f33f.PNG)